-Deloitte LLP is the United Kingdom affiliate of Deloitte NSE LLP, a member firm of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTTL".
+Deloitte AG is an affiliate of Deloitte NSE LLP, a member firm of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTTL").
 DTTL and each of its member firms are legally separate and independent entities.
 DTTL and Deloitte NSE LLP do not provide services to clients.
-Please see www.deloitte.com/about to learn more about our global network of member firms.
+Please see www.deloitte.com/ch/about to learn more about our global network of member firms.